Putting wearable tech at the heart of healthcare strategies

 Wearables are not new.
 Around the turn of the 21st century, however, devices from Bluetooth headsets to smart watches were rolled out.
 They came with a promise to reach critical mass in short order and revolutionise everyday life in the process.

-That hasn’t quite happened – but it doesn’t mean the myriad benefits of wearables don’t exist.
+That hasn’t quite happened – but it doesn’t mean the myriad of benefits of wearables don’t exist.
 In fact, investors still believe wearables are the future.
 Biospace estimates the market for this type of tech will grow from today’s $21.3bn to $196.5bn by the end of the decade.

-We think adoption has been slow due to two main factors.
+We think adoption has been slow due to two main factors:

 First, cost.
 As any headset-wearing driver or smartwatch-toting runner will tell you, most devices aren’t cheap.
 Nor are many subscription services affordable for the masses during a cost-of-living crisis.